Enrico Rastelli: Biography

-Rastelli was born in Samara, Russia into a circus family.
-Both his parents were performers and it did not take long before the young Rastelli decided to join the family business.
+Rastelli was born on 19 December 1896, in Samara, Russia, into a circus family.
+Both of his parents were performers and it did not take long before the young Rastelli decided to join the family business.
 He received rigorous training in a variety of circus disciplines including acrobatics, balancing and aerial skills.
 His performance debut was at the age of 13 as part of his parents' aerial act, however his passion and talent lay with juggling.
 He practiced his juggling skills tirelessly and by the age of 19 was performing a solo juggling routine.
 His earliest performances involved the manipulation of sticks and balls in a typical Japanese style; he even wore a Kimono as his costume.

 Many jugglers of Rastelli's day were of the gentleman juggler style.
 Dressed in formal evening attire, they would juggle everyday objects that you might find at the dinner table, including plates, hat and cane, loaves of bread, bottles and even chairs.
 Rastelli instead chose to restrict himself to objects more suited to throwing and catching, typically plates, sticks and balls.
 In doing so, he was able to achieve levels of technical skill far beyond that of his contemporaries.
 Furthermore, his choice of three simple props is reflected in the props of choice of most modern jugglers, with balls, clubs (replacing sticks) and rings (replacing plates) being used by professional and amateur jugglers alike.

-In 1917 Rastelli married Harriet, a highwire artist.
+In 1917, Rastelli married Harriet, a highwire artist.
 By the early 1920s he was becoming quite a star, touring Europe and America, amazing audiences and commanding an ever-increasing salary.
 In this period he chose to perform in a silk costume adding static balance tricks to his energetic performances.
 During the later part of the 1920s he made the move from the circus ring to the more lucrative vaudeville theatres.
 His style changed again, performing in full soccer strip he would juggle up to five footballs.
 With his growing fortune, Rastelli, his wife and their three children purchased a large villa in Bergamo.

 While touring Europe in 1931 Rastelli's gums suddenly started bleeding and shortly afterwards he contracted pneumonia.
 He quickly returned home, however his condition worsened and he died in the early hours of the morning, 13 December 1931, as a result of anemia.

 His funeral took place in Bergamo, attended by thousands.
 A life-sized statue to Rastelli was erected within his tomb, depicting him in a familiar pose, spinning a ball on his raised finger.
-Vanity Fair magazine, in its February, 1932 issue, (page 49), ran a full-page photograph of Rastelli with the following caption:
+Vanity Fair magazine, in its February 1932 issue, (page 49), ran a full-page photograph of Rastelli with the following caption: